pivotal-cf/pivotal-ui/docs/about/upgrade-guide.md

 title: Upgrade guide
 ---

-Below are the upgrade guides for recent major versions of Pivotal UI.

 Pivotal UI follows [semantic versioning](https://semver.org/).
 Major version bumps (e.g. 10.x.x -> 11.0.0) may contain major new features and breaking changes, which will be documented below.
 Minor version bumps (e.g. 10.5.x -> 10.6.0) may contain additive, non-breaking new features.
 Bug fixes will be released in patch versions (e.g. 10.5.1 -> 10.5.2).

-For more details about minor and patch releases, see the [changelog](https://github.com/pivotal-cf/pivotal-ui/blob/master/CHANGELOG.md) for the branch in question.
+Below are the upgrade guides for recent major versions of Pivotal UI.
+For more details about minor and patch releases, see the [changelog](https://github.com/pivotal-cf/pivotal-ui/blob/master/CHANGELOG.md) on the branch in question (e.g. `v17` for version 17).

 ## v17